GEOLYTIX/mapp/foss4g_workshop/belem.md

 Either create a new workspace or add a JSON layer to your exsiting workspace.
 We use the WKT format for this layer which is more compact.

 We also add a cluster configuration to the group point locations which are less than 30px apart in the mapview.
+We assign the "name" field as label for the selection of features in a cluster.

 We add a default and highlight style to the layer and allow to draw point geometries manually or with help of the [locator](https://geolytix.github.io/xyz/mapp/mapview_locate.mjs.html) tool.